AlexDuvalinho/GraphSHAP/README.md

 # GraphSHAP

-Explanation of GNN algorithms via an approximation of Shapley Values
+Local explanation of the functionning of a GNN algorithm via an approximation of Shapley Values, a concept from coalitional game theory that estimates the marginal average contribution of features and neighbors towards the prediction.